-However it is more common to now use the 7P's' version of this model that includes physical evidence, people, and process.
-This is especially relevant for any service rather than physical product, and so is also far more relevant for digital marketing.
+However, it is more common to now use the 7P's' version of this model that includes physical evidence, people, and process.
+This is especially relevant for any service rather than a physical product, and so is also far more relevant for digital marketing.

 The 7 P's